lbl-srg/soep/doc-design/source/automatedDocAstTool.rst

 annotations from a model.
 Specifically, we are looking to JModelica for the
 following:

+.. todo:: I find it confusing to talk about packages and models.
+If we
+          can parse packages, then we can also parse models, and if users provide a model, it will probably be in a package?
+It may hence be easier to simply discuss packages (or equivalently, libraries as a library is simply a package)

-1. Provide programmatic access to the full AST of Modelica libraries (packages) and models
+1. Provide programmatic access to the full AST of Modelica libraries (packages) and models.
-2. Provide that access through the Java and/or Python API
+2. Provide that access through the Java and/or Python API.

+.. todo:: I changed the paragraph below to use Java based on the call
+          of Feb.
+14.

 We have confirmed with preliminary work that we can walk a source AST of a single Modelica file using the Python API of JModelica 1.17.
 We have also determined that the AST information does include annotation data.
-However, preliminary feedback from the OpenStudio team has expressed a preference for using the Java API directly in hopes of reducing the dependencies required for packaging.
-Thus, it seems there are three possibilities for development
+The OpenStudio team has expressed a preference for using the Java API directly in hopes of reducing the dependencies required for packaging.
+Therefore, we will use the Java API and develop a Java application for accessing the AST parser.
-language:

-- develop the application in Python using the Python API for JModelica
-- develop the application in pure Java
-- develop the application in a JVM-based language such as JRuby

-The Python interface to JModelica appears the most logical choice as it is the most developed, documented, and user-facing of the APIs for JModelica -- in fact, it is the only user-facing interface to the open-source JModelica tool suite at the moment: "For user interaction JModelica.org relies on the Python language" (JModelica User's Guide page 1).
-We have used and have demonstrated that the JModelica interface does indeed expose at least some of the main hooks into the compiler including, most notably, access to the AST including annotations (using version 1.17).
-Python is well known and loved by many developers, most notably those in the engineering domain and offers quite a few tools and libraries (including XML libraries) that can be used/added if needed.
+.. note:: I suggest to delete the statement below about Python being faster
+          to develop than Java.
+I think this is true for small applications, but not sure if still true for large applications as errors are typically caught earlier in Java (during compilation).
+I therefore suggest to remove the statement, unless you have a good citation.

-Using Java is also straight-forward and has the advantage of being able to interface directly with the Java API of JModelica.
+Using Java has the advantage of being able to interface directly with the Java API of JModelica.
 The downside is that the Java API is less documented and more cumbersome to navigate when compared to the Python API.
 Also, Java as a developer language, tends to be less agile